Installing Ubuntu Server With Disk Encryption Support

 - Press Enter to edit the selection.

-- In the Edit Logical Volume dialog, under the Size field, enter a value which is higher than 30GB (see also Adapter Hub Hardware Requirements)
+- In the Edit Logical Volume dialog, under the Size field, enter the desired value (it is recommended to use the maximum size available)

 - Press Save when done to return to the Storage Configuration step